balusreekanth/ios-asterisk-push/README.md

 ##### and define key path AuthKey_XXXXXX.p8 .
  you can obtain p8 key,teamid, keyid details from apple developer portal.copy p8 key in the directory which you defined in push.php

 ##### STEP 6. move [push.service](https://github.com/balusreekanth/ios-asterisk-push/blob/master/push.service) to /etc/systemd/system/  inorder to run the script automatically at boot .
-You can skip this step if you are using monit and cofnigure monit accordingly .
+You can skip this step if you are using monit and cofnigured monit accordingly .

 You can run commands to enable and start the service